eliteSchwein/mooncord/README.md

   - fileinfo &#60;filename&#62;: shows Informations about a Print File with Thumbnail Preview
   - listfiles: list all GCode Files
   - status: shows the current Status of the Printer
-  - temp: show current temperatures
+  - temp: shows current temperatures
   - execute &#60;gcode&#62;: execute a Gcode Command
 - Basic Commands:
   - info: shows informations about the bot